The Baby Years

 - Advice about exercising safely during pregnancy

-- Pilates classes for the ante-natal and post-natal period
+- Pilates classes suitable for the ante-natal and post-natal period

-- Assessment of your tummy muscles (for diastasis recti) post-partum
+- Assessment and treatment for your tummy muscles (for diastasis recti) post-partum

 - Pelvic floor assessments